Note: we are currently updating our accessibility statement following a recent rebuild of our website.

 While we make every attempt to ensure you get the most out of this website, you may find you can improve your browsing experience by altering particular browser settings.
-Below, we show how to change the settings for common web-browsers.

 Features of the site

 When the author of a site uses descriptive link text, all links on the page will make sense even when read out of context.
 For users of assistive technology (e.g. Screen-readers) this can allow them to quickly jump through pages of text to find relevant links.

 Most images on this site contain additional ‘alternate’ text that is stored with the image.
 This allows users who otherwise wouldn’t be able to see the image access to the stored information.
 Although this can help users of assistive technology (e.g. Screen-readers), this also applies to visitors who disable images because of a slow internet connection.

 Any image that is considered purely decorative will have a blank alternate text (e.g. alt=””).
 This reduces the amount of unnecessary content on the page.